Emergency Funding Information (Updated 16 June 2020)by Rachael Burton and Adam Powell

 Support for individuals

-Taxable grants for eligible self-employed / freelancers of 80% of average monthly taxable profits (up to £2,500pcm), with three months payable in June 2020, backdated to March 2020.
+Taxable grants for eligible self-employed / freelancers of 80% of average monthly taxable profits (up to £2,500pcm), with three months payable in June 2020, backdated to March 2020, with an extension recently announced and further application round in August 2020.

 Charities and social enterprises: